-The Aphasia Center of West Texas began with a small group of adults – previously active people, who as a result of stroke, acquired aphasia.
-Even though they knew exactly what they wanted to say, they could not state their most basic need or reliably state their own names.
+The Aphasia Center of West Texas began with a small group of stroke survivors.
+All were previously active people.
+Even though they knew what they wanted to say, they could not state their most basic need or reliably state their own names.
 At ages 51, 52, and 70, all had been discharged from traditional speech therapy.
 Social isolation, boredom, and a dramatically changed life lay ahead.
-Individuals and community leaders questioned if there was nothing more to offer or if there was a service that could alter this devastating outcome.
+Individuals and community leaders questioned if there was nothing more to offer, or if there was a service that could alter this devastating outcome.

-The Abell-Hanger Foundation, Permian Basin Area Foundation and others invested in the dream of building a non-profit organization that could offer aphasia education, aphasia resources and a community of peers for on-going conversational practice and social support for both individuals and families coping and living with aphasia.
+The Abell-Hanger Foundation, Permian Basin Area Foundation and others invested.
+Finally, aphasia education, aphasia resources and on-going communication therapy was happening for those living with aphasia.
 In December of 2003, with a training grant from the Helen Greathouse Charitable Trust, staff received training at the renowned Aphasia Institute in Toronto, Canada.
-They joined representatives from multiple countries - all learning the Life Participation Approach to Aphasia, a holistic service approach proven to positively influence a person’s ability to re-engage in life’s interactions and activities in spite of aphasia.
+They joined representatives from multiple countries - all learning the Life Participation Approach to Aphasia.
+This holistic service approach is proven to help survivors re-engage in life’s interactions and activities in spite of aphasia.

 As a result, the Aphasia Center of West Texas’ mission continues to be realized.
-Each year the Aphasia Center of West Texas seeks to improve the quality of life of individuals and families living with aphasia by overcoming communication barriers.
+We seek to improve the quality of life of individuals and families living with aphasia by overcoming communication barriers at home and in our communities.
 At the heart of that mission are the individuals with aphasia who inspire us by their courage, motivation, and resilience – proving that there is LIFE after aphasia.